schubergphilis/terraform-aws-mcaf-service-quotas-manager/README.md

 * To support collection of usage metrics from AWS Config, AWS Config needs to be enabled in every target account in your organization.
 This is usually the case in enterprise organizations.

-* To support automated motivation updates on service quota increase support tickets, at least AWS Business Support is required.
+* To support automated quota increase requests at least AWS Business Support is required.

 * This service quota manager relies on custom CloudWatch metrics ($0.30/metric/month) and CloudWatch alarms ($0.10/alarm/month).
 Services to monitor are configurable; more services monitored means increased cost.